 Best for: Back and near-360-degree support

-Why it stands out: Compressible memory foam with a concave, slightly indented back to support posture and nearly 360-degree support for chin, neck, and shoulders.
-Breathable outer fabric with a removable zipped cover.
-The front clip prevents head droop and the pillow retains its shape after repeated compression.
+Why it stands out: Compressible memory foam with a slight concave shape at the back for posture support and broad coverage for neck, chin, and shoulders.
+Breathable fabric and a removable zipped cover make it practical; a front clip helps prevent head droop and the foam rebounds well after packing.

 7. BCozzy — Neck pillow